jamartinb/pyema/README.md

 >
 > [ 0.30755712  0.54481547]

-This does both: it applies the encoding to the given file(s) and it runs EMA over them.
 This can takes from several seconds to a couple of minutes and it outputs the R1 and R5 average values over all the given file.
 For this concrete example: